Free Budapest Walking Tour by JetSettingFools.com

 Iconic Budapest sights: The statue at Liberty Park

+MAP.
 Liberty Square is ringed by historic buildings, such as the Hungarian National Bank, the Old Stock Exchange and fashionable apartment buildings from the late 1800s.

 Iconic Budapest sights: Walking through Liberty Square with President Ronald Reagan.

-The smiling president is strolling down the path into the square.
-Visitors often grab his hand to stroll alongside him and pose for a picture.
+Another is of U.S. President Ronald Reagan and the newest is of U.S. President George H.W.
+Bush.
+Visitors often grab the hand of Reagan to stroll alongside him and pose for a picture.

 St. Istvan’s Basilica